the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 We will not exceed 15,000 USD which corresponds to approximately 11,250 GBP.

-This covers travel and accomodation for 15 people from outside of London to attend the workshop (6,150 GBP), food during the workshop for 25 participants (3,250 GBP), travel and accomodation for mentored sprint mentors and participants (1,150 GBP), and food during the mentoered sprint (700 GBP).
+This covers travel and accommodation for 15 people from outside of London to attend the workshop (6,150 GBP), food during the workshop for 25 participants (3,250 GBP), travel and accommodation for mentored sprint mentors and participants (1,150 GBP), and food during the mentored sprint (700 GBP).

 A detailed breakdown of costs is available at [https://github.com/alan-turing-institute/the-turing-way/tree/master/project_management/jupyter-workshop-application-20191215.md#budget](https://github.com/alan-turing-institute/the-turing-way/tree/master/project_management/jupyter-workshop-application-20191215.md#budget).